pnp/powerplatform-prompts/prompts/copilot-studio/career-guidance-topic/en-us/prompt.md

 Let someone evaluate their career, choosing from a list of strengths, and choosing from a list of weaknesses, and then providing their full name, job title, career goals, and any roles they would like to explore.
-Confirm their input
+Confirm their input.